Sign In to Tableau Cloud

 Note: The link provided will take you away from the Tableau website.
 Although we make every effort to ensure these links to external websites are accurate, up-to-date, and relevant, Tableau cannot take responsibility for the accuracy or freshness of pages maintained by external providers.
 Contact the external site for answers to questions regarding its content.

-To help ensure account security, your site admin might enable multi-factor authentication (MFA) with Tableau authentication.
-If MFA is enabled, you must register at least one verification method to use to confirm your identity each time you sign in to Tableau Online.
-Note: If you're using Tableau Desktop or Tableau Bridge in conjunction with Tableau Online, you must be running version 2021.1 and later.
+To help ensure account security, multi-factor authentication (MFA) became a Tableau Cloud requirement beginning 1 February 2022.
+To meet the requirement MFA with Tableau authentication might have been enabled.
+If MFA is enabled, you must register at least one verification method to confirm your identity each time you sign in to Tableau Cloud.
+Note: If you're using Tableau Desktop or Tableau Bridge in conjunction with Tableau Cloud, you must be running version 2021.1 and later.

 To compare supported verification methods and review usage requirements, see Verification Methods for Multi-Factor Authentication(Link opens in a new window) topic in Salesforce Help.

-Important: In most cases, verification methods for Tableau Online are mobile authenticator apps that you need to install on a mobile phone.
+- In most cases, verification methods for Tableau Cloud are mobile authenticator apps that you need to install on a mobile phone.

-Sign in to Tableau Online with your username and password.
+Sign in to Tableau Cloud with your username and password.
 You are prompted to register for MFA.

 Select a verification method.